 Wallabies eat mostly leaves, but they also eat flowers, ferns, moss and even insects.
 Kangaroos eat mostly grass.
 Some, like the Red Kangaroo, also eat the leaves and shrubs.
 Both types of animals prefer to feed at night but also graze early in the morning and late evening when it's cool.
 They rest in the shade during the day.

 In the wild, kangaroos and wallabies do not mate with each other.
-Humans have attempted to interbreed the two, but the results have been unsuccessful.
+However, humans have attempted to interbreed the two, but the results of this breeding have been unsuccessful.
 Where there have been live births, the offspring have usually been sterile and not capable of reproducing themselves.